-When deciding between in-person video conversations and written email feedback, which kind of appointment is best for you?
+When deciding between video-based or email-based feedback, which kind of appointment is best for you?

-A video conversation appointment is the most like in-person help—a real-time, virtual face-to-face conversation with a tutor.
+A video-based appointment is the most like in-person help—a real-time, virtual face-to-face conversation with a tutor.
 We recommend this type of appointment for most students and for any writing situation.

 Does one of these sound like your situation?
-Choose a Video Conversation appointment.
+Choose a video-based appointment.

 - I’m just getting started on my assignment and am not sure how to proceed.